-- 6.2.
-Diagnosis or assessment of members with autism; Or - 6.3.
-Diagnosis or assessment of members with personality disorders (e.g., aggressive and violent behaviors, anti-social personality disorder including psychopathy, schizotypal personality disorder, as well as borderline personality disorder); Or - 6.4.
-Diagnosis or assessment of members with schizophrenia; Or - 6.5.
-Diagnosis or assessment of stroke members; Or - 6.6.
-Differential diagnosis of Parkinson's disease from other Parkinsonian syndromes; Or - 6.7.
-Evaluation of members with endoleak: Or - 6.8.
-Evaluation of members with generalized pain or insomnia; Or - 6.9.
-Evaluation of members with head trauma: Or - 6.10.
-Initial or differential diagnosis of members with suspected dementia (e.g., Alzheimer's disease, dementia with Lewy bodies, frontotemporal dementia, and vascular dementia);

-Or - 6.11.
-Multiple sclerosis; Or - 6.12.
-Evaluation and diagnosis of members with Chronic Fatigue syndrome; Or - 6.13.
-Colorectal carcinoma (e.g., used with the monoclonal antibody or IMMU-4 and CEA-Scan®[Immunomedics Inc., Morris Plains, New Jersey]); Or - 6.14.
-Dopamine transporter (DaT) scan for all indications; Or - 6.15.
-Malignancies other than those listed as medically necessary; Or - 6.16.
-Neuropsychiatric disorders without evidence of cerebrovascular disease; Or - 6.17.
-Pervasive development disorders (PDD); Or - 6.18.
-Prostate carcinoma (e.g., used with the monoclonal antibody ProstaScint® [EUSA Pharma, Langhorne, PA], with or without fusion imaging with computed tomography or magnetic resonance imaging); Or - 6.19.
-Scintimammography for breast cancer; Or - 6.20.
-Pre-surgical evaluation of members undergoing lung volume reduction surgery; Or - 6.21.
-Prosthetic graft infection; Or - 6.22.
-Scanning of internal carotid artery during temporary balloon occlusion; Or - 6.23.
-Vasculitis; Or - 6.24.
-Detection of air leak/pneumothorax: Or - 6.25.
-Evaluation of salivary gland dysfunction; or - 6.26.
-Diagnosis of painful legs and moving toes (PMLT) syndrome; Or - 6.27.
-Evaluations of carotid stenosis; Or - 6.28.
-As an imaging marker of pre-diagnostic Parkinson's disease; Or - 6.29.
-Management of progressive supranuclear palsy; Or - 6.30.
-Management of cortico-basal syndrome; Or - 6.31.
-Surgical planning in individuals with axial neck and back pain from disc degeneration (spondylolysis); Or - 6.32.
-Malignancies other than those listed as medically necessary (Lung, ovarian cancers, differentiating between malignant and benign lung lesions): Or - 6.33.
-Any SPECT-CT fusion (other than parathyroid imaging); Or - 6.34.
-SPECT/ultrasonography fusion imaging in persons with thyroid disease
+- 5. SPECT scans are considered not medically necessary for the evaluation or management of cerebrovascular accident (CVA, stroke), subarachnoid hemorrhage, or transient ischemic attack. - 6.
+SPECT is considered experimental/investigational and not medically necessary for all other non-cardiac indications, including any of the following, because its diagnostic value has not been established in the peer-reviewed medical literature in these situations. - 6.1.
+Diagnosis or assessment of members with attention deficit/hyperactivity disorder - 6.2.
+Diagnosis or assessment of members with autism - 6.3.
+Diagnosis or assessment of members with personality disorders (e.g., aggressive and violent behaviors, anti-social personality disorder including psychopathy, schizotypal personality disorder, as well as borderline personality disorder) - 6.4.
+Diagnosis or assessment of members with schizophrenia - 6.5.
+Diagnosis or assessment of stroke members - 6.6.
+Differential diagnosis of Parkinson's disease from other Parkinsonian syndromes - 6.7.
+Evaluation of members with endo leak - 6.8.
+Evaluation of members with generalized pain or insomnia - 6.9.
+Evaluation of members with head trauma - 6.10.
+Initial or differential diagnosis of members with suspected dementia (e.g., Alzheimer's disease, dementia with Lewy bodies, frontotemporal dementia, and vascular dementia) - 6.11.
+Multiple sclerosis - 6.12.
+Evaluation and diagnosis of members with Chronic Fatigue syndrome - 6.13.
+Colorectal carcinoma (e.g., used with the monoclonal antibody or IMMU-4 and CEA-Scan®[Immunomedics Inc., Morris Plains, New Jersey]) - 6.14.
+Dopamine transporter (DaT) scan for all indications - 6.15.
+Malignancies other than those listed as medically necessary - 6.16.
+Neuropsychiatric disorders without evidence of cerebrovascular disease - 6.17.
+Pervasive development disorders (PDD) - 6.18.
+Prostate carcinoma (e.g., used with the monoclonal antibody ProstaScint® [EUSA Pharma, Langhorne, PA], with or without fusion imaging with computed tomography or magnetic resonance imaging) - 6.19.
+Scintimammography for breast cancer - 6.20.
+Pre-surgical evaluation of members undergoing lung volume reduction surgery - 6.21.
+Prosthetic graft infection - 6.22.
+Scanning of internal carotid artery during temporary balloon occlusion - 6.23.
+Vasculitis - 6.24.
+Detection of air leak/pneumothorax - 6.25.
+Evaluation of salivary gland dysfunction - 6.26.
+Diagnosis of painful legs and moving toes (PMLT) syndrome - 6.27.
+Evaluations of carotid stenosis - 6.28.
+As an imaging marker of pre-diagnostic Parkinson's disease - 6.29.
+Management of progressive supranuclear palsy - 6.30.
+Management of cortico-basal syndrome - 6.31.
+Surgical planning in individuals with axial neck and back pain from disc degeneration (spondylolysis) - 6.32.
+Malignancies other than those listed as medically necessary (Lung, ovarian cancers, differentiating between malignant and benign lung lesions) - 6.33.
+Any SPECT-CT fusion (other than parathyroid imaging)